salman18376/SE-SSL/README.md

 - `audio/clean_trainset_wav_16k` contains the clean training set.
 - `audio/noisy_trainset_wav_16k` contains the noisy training set.

 You can update the path to the dataset in the [`configs/mpnet_weights.json file.].
+The configuration file also contains other parameters you can change to run the experiment (e.g., compression, learnable sigmoid, etc.).

+## PCS on Audios
 To apply PCS to the audio you can use apply_pcs, please make sure to update the paths in the apply_pcs.py for audios.
-The configuration file also contains other parameters you can change to run the experiment (e.g., compression, learnable sigmoid, etc.).

 ## Training and evaluation